Park Walk War Memorial 1

 Story:

-Alfred Stainer was born in 1881 in Shaftesbury.
+Alfred Stainer was born during 1881 in Shaftesbury, Dorset.
 He was the son of George Stainer, a mason, and Sarah Ann Stainer (nee Hanham).
 At the time of the 1911 Census he was single, working as a cabinet maker and living at 80 St. James, Shaftesbury though he shortly after married Dorothy Mary Dunn at St. Simon's Church, Bristol, on 5 Jun 1911.
 He enlisted in Dorchester as a Private in the 8th Battalion of the Royal Inniskilling Fusiliers (Service No. 41708).
-He served in France and Flanders and was awarded the Victory and British War medals (though the record shows the medals were returned and never claimed).
-He was presumed killed in action on 16th June 1916 and his name appears on the Tyne Cot Memorial (Panel 70 to 72).
-He is remembered on the Park Walk War Memorial and on the Holy Trinity Memorial, now in St. Peter's Church, Shaftesbury.
+He served in France and Flanders and was awarded the Victory and British War Medals (though the record shows the medals were returned and never claimed).
+He was presumed killed in action at the Ypres Salient on 16th August 1917 and his name appears on the Tyne Cot Memorial (Panel 70 to 72).
+He is also remembered on the Park Walk War Memorial, Shaftesbury, and on the Holy Trinity Memorial Plaque, now in St. Peter's Church, Shaftesbury.
 He is also remembered on a cross/kerb (B77) in St. James's Churchyard with the words "Gave his life that we might live.
-Died at Ypres".
+Died at Ypres" and on the Ireland Memorial Record 1914-1918.
 His widow, then living at 23 Albany Road, Sussex Place, Bristol, was granted a pension of 13s.
-9d. (about 67p.) per week which was eventually paid to her in Australia where she had moved to.
+9d. (about 67p.) per week which was eventually paid to her from the 3rd May 1918 in Australia where she had moved to.
 There were no children of the marriage.
+Dorothy remarried John Lawton in Sydney, New South Wales, Australia, during 1920 and she eventually died in Queensland, Australia, on 13 February 1937.

 Images: